 Where hope walks on four legs

-In the quiet, green stretches of Savar's Birulia, a revolution in animal care is taking root, as the first-ever Canine Cancer Treatment and Rehabilitation Center was officially inaugurated yesterday -- a historic step in the country's animal welfare sector.
+In the quiet, green stretches of Savar's Birulia, a revolution in animal care is taking root, as the first-ever Canine Cancer Treatment and Rehabilitation Center was officially inaugurated on Saturday -- a historic step in the country's animal welfare sector.

 The centre, established by Furry Friends Foundation, is the first dedicated facility in Bangladesh focused solely on diagnosing, treating, and rehabilitating dogs suffering from cancer, and that too, free of cost!